google/pienoon/Readme.md

 -   Double-click on `pie_noon/pie_noon.xcodeproj` to open the project in [Xcode][].
 -   Select "Product-->Build" from the menu.

+You can also build the game from the command-line.

+-   Run `xcodebuild` after generating the Xcode project to build all targets.
+-   You may need to force the `generated_includes` target to be built first.

+For example, in the pie_noon directory:

+    xcodebuild -target generated_includes
+    xcodebuild

 #### Executing the game